ModuleLoader/es-module-loader/README.md

 The loader API in `core/loader-polyfill.js` matches the API of the current [WhatWG loader](https://whatwg.github.io/loader/) specification as closely as possible, while making a best-effort implementation of the upcoming loader simplification changes as descibred in https://github.com/whatwg/loader/issues/147.

 Default normalization and error handling is implemented as in the HTML specification for module loading.
 Default normalization follows the HTML specification treatment of module keys as URLs, with plain names ignored by default (effectively erroring unless altering this behaviour through the hooks).
-Rejections during normalize, instantiate or execution reject the current in-progress load trees for all dependents, which are immediately and synchronously removed from the registry to allow further loads to retry loading.
+Rejections during resolve, instantiate or execution reject the current in-progress load trees for all dependents, which are immediately and synchronously removed from the registry to allow further loads to retry loading.

 - A direct `ModuleNamespace` constructor is provided over the `Module` mutator proposal in the WhatWG specification.
  Instead of storing a registry of ModuleStatus objects, we then store a registry of Module Namespace objects.
 The reason for this is that asynchronous rejection of registry entries as a source of truth leads to partial inconsistent rejection states